Tartev/MECH-463-Capstone/README.md

 **Data**

 This folder contains the useful selection of the data we collected over the semester.
-It uses this (not very good) naming convention:
+It uses this naming convention:

 SubjectFirstName_Trial#_autolabeled